 Who we are

+In 2010 PFC & JFF amalgamated with PFC becoming the lead partner in terms of governance and funding.
 We act on behalf of families in approximately 250 cases and our remit is not restricted to any one community.
 Our focus is to offer support to any family bereaved as a result of the conflict on the island of Ireland.
 If you require advice or assistance and think we may be able to help, please do not hesitate to contact us.

 Our services are free of charge and we will refer you to the relevant bodies if we cannot be of assistance.
 Please note that our staff are not lawyers and cannot offer legal advice.

-If you have lost a family member and wish to receive confidential advice contact Alan Brecknell or Anne Cadwallader in the Armagh office, Sara Duddy or Paul O’Connor in the Derry office or Margaret Urwin (Justice for the Forgotten) in Dublin.
+If you have lost a family member and wish to receive confidential advice contact Alan Brecknell or Anne Cadwallader in the Armagh office, Sara Duddy or Paul O’Connor in the Derry office, or Margaret Urwin (Justice for the Forgotten) in Dublin.